lc4eu/AuthoringInterface-Backend/README.md

 1. Python is a pre-requisite for the installation.

    - To check if you have python, run the following command -
-     - For windows - python –version
+     - For windows - "python –version"
-     - For Ubuntu - python -V
+     - For Ubuntu - "python -V"

    If you do not have it follow given instructions for the installation of python -